Internet-of-People/hydra-airdrop-2/README.md

 **A**: 500,000 Hydra tokens are being distributed in this airdrop.

 **Q**: Is everyone eligible to receive free Hydra tokens?
-**A**: No, only IOP addresses containing a minimum of 1 IOP for at least 4 of the 7 snapshots per round are eligible to receive Tokens in this airdrop.
+**A**: No, only IOP addresses containing more than 1 IOP for at least 4 of the 7 snapshots per round are eligible to receive Tokens in this airdrop.
 The requirements for participation will change for each airdrop.

 **Q**: Will every eligible address receive free Hydra tokens?
 **A**: Yes.
 The minimum amount will be given here the moment it is known.